External Submatriculation Program (4+1)

 - Submit a Course Planning Worksheet by email to the Admissions Office, email@example.com

-4. After submitting the application, including the Letter of Recommendation(s) and your unofficial transcripts, please mail a sealed, official copy of your transcripts to our office at the below address:
+4. After submitting the application, including the Letter of Recommendation(s) and your unofficial transcript, please mail a sealed, official copy of your transcript to our office at the below address:

 - Graduate Admissions

 Office of Academic Programs